sarahciston/codingcare/_drafts/meaningweaver.md

 the central word”

-Hayles on Weaver & Shannon’s collab:
-“According to Eric A. Weiss, Shannon told him in correspondence that Weaver put together the volume without consulting Shannon.
-Weiss wrote: 'Weaver was a big-shot scientific gatekeeper at the time; Shannon was a more or less nobody.
-Weaver took some notes ... or something by Shannon and turned it into the 1949 writing putting his name first and without really getting Shannon's consent.
-Shannon felt that Weaver had made a good explanation, this was one ofWeaver's skills, and did not object seriously at the time" (Weiss to author, private communication).”

 FISHER
 eugenics journal, measurements into categories.
 Ronald Fisher’s 1936 paper “The use of multiple measurements in taxonomic problems”